nywinewench/nywinewench.github.io/_posts/2014-8-28-cava-comedy.md

 > Yes, I wear foundation.
 Yes, I live with a man.
 Yes, I'm a middle-aged fag.
 But I know who I am, Val.
 It took me twenty years to get here, and I'm not gonna let some idiot senator destroy that.

 You get the sense that for this man pain and laughter are not at all separate.
+And I get that.

 And I raise a glass to him as I watch this brilliant performance and prepare for the days ahead.